emres/TinyGP/README.md

 There are few differences between the version in this repository and the one in the published paperback version, because apparently a few bugs had been reported after the book's publication.
-The authors of the book described those bugs and their fixes in the following blog posts:
+The authors described those bugs and their fixes in the following blog posts:

 * [Bug in TinyGP Java Code](http://www.gp-field-guide.org.uk/2008/05/bug-in-tinygp-java-code.html)
 * [A (potential) bug in TinyGP](http://www.gp-field-guide.org.uk/2008/11/potential-bug-in-tinygp.html)